 The primary prerequisite of MamaCAS is Django itself.
 MamaCAS supports the last two major release versions of Django and the current LTS release, generally following Django’s support policy.
-Other versions of Django may work, but are not tested or supported.
+Other versions of Django may work, but are not officially tested or supported.
 See the Django downloads page for information on downloading and installing Django.

 If you’re installing MamaCAS manually, such as from the GitHub repository, you’ll need to install the Requests and defusedxml libraries.
-Optionally, the gevent module may be installed to enable asynchronous single logout requests.
+The optional gevent module may also be installed to enable asynchronous single logout requests.
 The optional defusedxml module may be installed to enable the /samlValidate endpoint.

 Installing the latest release is easiest with pip: